A Seattle snowfall is rare and

 house on Seventh,

-I need to shake snow off my sleeves.
+I need to shake snow, like white

 I am so determined to walk past